 You might be wondering what a heart rate monitor can offer that your basic fitness tracker can’t.
 After all, don’t they give you the same data?
 The answer: kind of, but not perfectly.
 Your fitness tracker (like an Apple Watch or a Fitbit) measures heart rate using a method called photoplethysmography (PPG), which shines light into the skin and measures how much light is scattered by blood flow, according to Wearable Technologies.
-Its accuracy is based on several variables, including correct wear, Sleep “Limiting racial disparities and bias for wearable devices in health science research” View Source , tattoos, and more.
+Its accuracy is based on several variables, including correct wear, skin tone Sleep “Limiting racial disparities and bias for wearable devices in health science research” View Source , tattoos, and more.
 Plus, there are tons of tendons and ligaments in your wrist that can affect how the light scatters.
-In fact, 33 Essential Coping Skills for Anxiety in 2022 “” View Source can vary from +/- 1% to as high as +/- 13.5%.
+In fact, heart rate accuracy in wearables “” View Source can vary from +/- 1% to as high as +/- 13.5%.

 Also, although the Apple Watch OS6 and later can be paired with any piece of Peloton equipment (allowing you to see your heart rate on your screen), this isn’t true of every wearable fitness tracker.
 Fitbit, for example, allows you to sync your Peloton workouts in the app, but won’t display live results.
 Therefore, if it’s important to you to easily see your data in real time, you’ll need a heart rate monitor that’s ANT+ compatible.
 ANT+ refers to a type of wireless technology that lets two devices “talk” to each other.

 Will Monitoring Your Heart Rate Impact Your Effort Level?